Rahmens: Performances

 Throughout all the performances, Kobayashi wrote and directed the script.
 For each performance, they performed six to ten skits for about an hour and a half.
-Their skits are considered to be exited in between comedy and theater, different from a complete comedy or a complete theater.
+Their skits are considered to be positioned in between comedy and theater, different from being completely comedy or completely theater.
 The characteristics of their skits include repeating words with the same sound but different meanings, each focusing on sound or meaning, making use of the audience's understanding of the setting of the skit, and changing individual characters and their way of performing.
-Their skits are made up of various elements, which create synergies and exist.
+Their skits are made up of various elements, which create synergies.